devopsdays/devopsdays-web/content/events/2019-baltimore/propose.md

 <hr>

 <strong>
-  Proposals are now open!
-Please submit proposals here: https://devopsdaysbaltimore2019.busyconf.com/proposals.
-Please email {{< email_proposals >}} with any questions you may have.
+  Proposals are closed for 2019.
+Please consider sending a proposal in 2020!
 </strong>

 There are three ways to propose a topic at devopsdays: